 Big Creek Presbyterian Church has been worshiping the LORD since 1834.
-For a few years, the congregation met in a log building.
+Initially the congregation met in a log building.
 The present stone building was built in 1866.

 Big Creek Presbyterian Church was part of the Presbyterian Church (U.S.A.) for many years before significant doctrinal differences led Big Creek to leave the denomination and join the Evangelical Presbyterian Church (EPC) in 2015.